adamdecaf/moov-go-client/client/docs/DepositoriesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **CreateMicroDeposits**
+# **ConfirmMicroDeposits**
-> CreateMicroDeposits(ctx, depositoryId, optional)
+> ConfirmMicroDeposits(ctx, depositoryId, amounts, optional)
-Initiates micro deposits to be sent to the Depository institution for account validation
+Confirm micro deposit amounts after they have been posted to the depository account

 ### Required Parameters